Jayanth-MKV/Chegg_Enhancer/README.md

 ## Overview

-The Chegg Question Availability Chrome Extension is a tool designed to enhance your experience on Chegg by providing real-time notifications and a skip button for faster question skipping.
-This extension saves you time and effort by eliminating the need to constantly check for new questions manually and by streamlining the process of moving on to the next question.
+The Chegg Question Availability Chrome Extension is a tool designed to enhance your experience on Chegg by notifying you with a sound whenever a question becomes available for you to answer.
+This extension saves you time and effort by eliminating the need to constantly check for new questions manually.

 ## Features

 - Real-time notification: Receive an audible alert whenever a question is available for you to answer on Chegg.
-- Skip button: Quickly skip to the next question with the click of a button, improving your efficiency in navigating through the questions.
-- Improved productivity: Focus on answering questions rather than wasting time on manual checks or navigating through the interface.
+- Improved efficiency: Save time by letting the extension monitor question availability for you, allowing you to focus on answering questions promptly.
-- Customizable settings: Adjust the sound notification preferences and skip button behavior to suit your preferences and workflow.
+- Customizable settings: Adjust the sound notification preferences to suit your preferences and work environment.
 - Seamless integration: The extension works in the background, providing a seamless experience without interfering with your regular Chegg workflow.

 ## Installation